 GCI is engaged in investment banking activities in the U.K. and GCE is engaged in investment banking activities in Europe.
 GCI and GCE are subject to regulation by the U.K. Financial Conduct Authority ("FCA").
-GCJ, GCC and GCS are engaged in investment banking activities in Japan, Canada and Sweden and the general Nordic region, respectively.
+GCJ and GCC are engaged in investment banking activities in Japan and Canada, respectively.
 GCJ is registered with the Kanto Local Finance Bureau in Japan and is subject to regulation by the Financial Services Agency in Japan.
 Greenhill Australia engages in investment banking activities in Australia and New Zealand and is licensed and subject to regulation by the Australian Securities and Investment Commission ("ASIC").
-GCS is subject to regulation by the Swedish Financial Supervisory Authority.
+GCS is engaged in investment banking activities in Sweden and the general Nordic region and is subject to regulation by the Swedish Financial Supervisory Authority.